r04922101/go-docker/README.md

 We start from the simplest example code and Dockerfile, check the code snippets: [Source code](./simple/main.go) \
 This source code can be easily build by running the command `go build -v -o ./out/main ./src/simple/main.go` \
-Also the build can be achieved by use the following Dockerfile: [Dockerfile](./dockerfiles/simple.Dockerfile) \
+Also the build can be achieved by using the following Dockerfile: [Dockerfile](./dockerfiles/simple.Dockerfile) \
 Run `docker build --progress=plain -f ./dockerfiles/simple.Dockerfile -t go-docker-simple .`

 ## Multi-stage Build